 How to use the information on this page

-This page lists the end-user data collected by only the latest version (version 2.0.0) of the User Messaging Platform.
+This page lists the end-user data collected by only the latest version of the Places SDK for Android.

-To complete your data disclosure, you can use Android's guide about data types to help you determine which data types and purposes best describe the collected data.
+To complete your data disclosure, you can use Android's guide about data types to help you determine which data type best describes the collected data.
 In your data disclosure, make sure to also account for how your specific app shares and uses the collected data.